Crate to craft table to multi-functional desk. Check it out!

-I ran to Michael’s craft store to get ideas and as soon as I walked in the door I saw a pile of wood crates….Like Rain Man I started doing equations in my head until I created an image of what I wanted.
+I ran to Michael’s craft store to get ideas and as soon as I walked in the door I saw a pile of wood crates….Like Rain Man, I started doing equations in my head until I created an image of what I wanted.
 Then, like any normal person, I grabbed 16 of the crates.
-I looked crazy trying to figure out how to stack 16 crates to eliminate multiple trips..don’t do what I did…make the multiple trips for the love of God!
+I looked crazy trying to figure out how to stack 16 crates to eliminate multiple trips..don’t do what I did…make the multiple trips!

 Once I got home I figured out the layout I wanted.
-Since I wanted a wide table top I made the width equal to 2 crates side by side.
+Since I wanted a wide tabletop I made the width equal to 2 crates side by side.
 If you want a narrower table then only use one crate.
-Along with this you can use the crates Horizontally or Vertically.
-I also made my daughter her very own wall of all crate furniture.
-For her desk I stacked the crates horizontally since she is shorter.
-Watch my quick YouTube video (also located at bottom of page) to see all the different designs .
+Along with this, you can use the crates Horizontally or Vertically.
+I also made my daughter her very own wall of crate furniture.
+For her desk, I stacked the crates horizontally since she is shorter.
+Watch my quick YouTube video (also located at the bottom of the page) to see all the different designs.

 I am always changing things up until I find the absolute best design for a room.
 Therefore, I left my tabletops “floating”.
 They are not attached at all to the base.
 One major plus to this is you can just pop the top off and moved the crates.
 VOILA easy as pie.
 I recommend leaving the top floating.

-Next thing to do is sand and hand brush urethane if you want that smooth shiny finish.
+The next thing to do is sand and hand brush urethane if you want that smooth shiny finish.
 This takes quite a few applications followed by sanding.
-I recommend researching best methods if you are not used to working with urethane.
-I used water based and painted it on with a brush.
+I recommend researching the best methods if you are not used to working with urethane.
+I used water-based and painted it on with a brush.
 I did about 6 applications of sanding then urethane because of my “minor” OCD and obsession with having it perfect and having ZERO bubbles.
 But it is completely up to you how many times you want to do it.
 Be prepared to dedicate a day or two to this.

-I also gave the crates a quick sanding and urethaned them with a water based spray can urethane(2-3 cans).
+I also gave the crates a quick sanding and urethane with a water-based spray can of urethane(2-3 cans).
 The crates will not be smooth like the tabletop unless you want to dedicate a lot of time to them as well.
 The urethane draws out the grain in the wood so you will need to sand…spray…sand….spray until you are satisfied.
-No one is going to notice the inside of the crates unless they are crazy and get down on their hands and knees to inspect them ,so don’t kill yourself trying to get them smooth!
+No one is going to notice the inside of the crates unless they are crazy and get down on their hands and knees to inspect them, so don’t kill yourself trying to get them smooth!
 I urethaned my crates before I screwed them together but that was somewhat a waste of time since I sprayed and sanded areas that will never see the light of day.
 So I would assemble the crates, screw them together and THEN sand and spray them.
 Unless you plan on using them individually in the future.

 Once your crates are done and your tabletop is done go ahead and assemble your beautiful new piece of furniture!!!
 Look at that!
 Now you get to decorate the top with whatever you want.
 I used baskets for every single crate. look for baskets 11 x 9 x 7.
 You can add little coat hooks to the crates or fancy knobs to hang stuff on.
 The possibilities are endless.